-The School entered into two separate management agreements with the charter management company, New Way Schools, Inc. ("NWS") for the Miami Arts Charter School, (the "Miami Campus") and Miami Arts Charter School at Homestead (the "Homestead Campus") to provide management and administrative services to the School.
+The School entered into a management agreement with a charter management company, New Way Schools, Inc. ("NWS") to provide management and administrative services to the School.
 Currently, the School's Founder and Chief Education Administrator is an officer of NWS.

-The Miami Campus management agreement expires on June 30, 2019 and requires the Miami Campus to pay, as compensation, a management fee of \$420 per Full Time Equivalent (FTE) per annum.
+The agreement expired on June 30, 2019 and requires the School to pay, as compensation, a management fee of \$420 per Full Time Equivalent (FTE) per annum.
 On October 16, 2014, the agreement was amended and changed the amount of compensation to the lesser of (i) \$420 per FTE, or (ii) the amount allocated for payment to NWS in the annual budget payable monthly in arrears.
 In addition, the management fee is subordinated under the terms of the School lease, loan and bond agreements.